-ASSESSMENT AREA SUB-SECTION ANNUAL PERCENTAGE SERVICE LOSS (1981-2010) 2 Notes: 1 Fish service losses for the Grasse River are presented as sufficient to evaluate PCB concentrations and associated s a range because data were service losses by year.
-2 Annual percentage service losses are for each year from 1981 through 2010 except where noted in areas where remedial actions have been completed or are on-going.
-Average annual PCB concentrations adjusted for baseline conditions in the St. Lawrence River, where applicable.
-3 Average annual PCB concentrations for RMC remediation area, and Turtle Cove/Creek post-remedy are estimated based on the post-remedy PCB concentration reported for fish in the GM remediation area.

-4 Pre-remedy service loss for RMC and GM remediation areas assumed to be 100 percent due to PCBs, PAHs, and other COCs.
+ASSESSMENT AREA SUB-SECTION

+ANNUAL PERCENTAGE SERVICE LOSS (1981-2010)2

+- 1 Fish service losses for the Grasse River are presented as a range because data were sufficient to evaluate PCB concentrations and associated service losses by year. - 2 Annual percentage service losses are for each year from 1981 through 2010 except where noted in areas where remedial actions have been completed or are on-going.
+Average annual PCB concentrations adjusted for baseline conditions in the St. Lawrence River, where applicable. - 3 Average annual PCB concentrations for RMC remediation area, and Turtle Cove/Creek post-remedy are estimated based on the post-remedy PCB concentration reported for fish in the GM remediation area. - 4 Pre-remedy service loss for RMC and GM remediation areas assumed to be 100 percent due to PCBs, PAHs, and other COCs.